-Croatia: Advisor’s report on the possible repurchase of INA’s shares expected in Q22.
-March 2020. / SEE Energy News
+Croatia: Advisor’s report on the possible repurchase of INA’s shares expected in Q2, SEE Energy News

 Croatian Minister of Energy and Environment Tomislav Coric said that an advisor, chosen by the Government in the transaction of a possible purchase of INA shares by Hungarian MOL, investment bank Lazard, will not finish its report by the end of March, but it should surely have during the second quarter.